meltingcore/bg/food-court/README.md

 and race to create delicious recipes while using your deck’s unique ability and strategy.
 Each deck features primary, secondary, and optional ingredients; recipes of varying difficulty;
 and Event, Drink, and Utensil Cards.
-On your turn, attract a customer from the central queue and play up to 3 cards to prepare ingredients, cook recipes, play drinks/events/utensils, and then serve to move customers to your scoring pile.
-Scoring only happens at end of game from served customers (base value plus any bonus value from bonus requirements).
+Play cards to prepare ingredients, cook recipes, use drinks and acquire utensils to serve customers to your scoring pile.
 Achieve victory by having the most Victory Points (VP) at the end of the game.

 Collaborate, compete, and cook your way to culinary glory!